SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

    - Begin with the exceptions lowest in the hierarchy.
    - Continue with the more general exceptions.
-   - Otherwise a compilation error will occur.
+   - Otherwise, a compilation error will occur.

-- Each **catch** block should handle only these exceptions which it expects
+- Each **catch** block should handle only these exceptions, which it expects

    - If a method is not competent to handle an exception, it should leave it unhandled
-   - Handling all exceptions disregarding their type is a popular bad practice (anti-pattern)!
+   - Handling all exceptions disregarding their type is a bad practice (anti-pattern)!

+[/slide]

+[slide hideTitle]

-## Choosing the Exception Type
+# Choosing the Exception Type

 - When an application attempts to use **null** in a case where an object is required:
    - **NullPointerException**